Djrum: R&S Records and Portrait with Firewood (2017–2023)

-Houndstooth Records and Under Tangled Silence (2024-present)
+Houndstooth Records and Under Tangled Silence (2024–present)

 In 2024, Manuel released his first solo record since 2019 with Meaning's Edge on Houndstooth Records.
 This release continued his approach seen on Portrait with Firewood of recording live instruments, in particular the flute.
 Specific flutes used in the arrangements include the bansuri, shakuhachi, and a western classical flute.
 Significant musical influences in the work were noted to include dubstep, braindance, post-classical, grime and singeli.
 The EP peaked at number 15 on the UK official album charts, and number 2 on the official dance music album charts.

 Manuel hosted a thirty minute set on BBC Radio 6 Music in September 2024.

 In April 2025, Manuel released his third full-length album titled Under Tangled Silence, also on Houndstooth, Which peaked at number 9 on the official UK album charts and number 1 on the official dance album charts.
 The album featured significant piano work, incorporating Manuel's own improvisation, as well as other live instruments including harp, percussion and mbira.
 Cello contributions from Zosia Jagodzinska (who previously featured on Portrait with Firewood) were also featured.
 The album was written, arranged and recorded over eight years, however progress was hampered when Manuel's laptop motherboard overheated and melted, leading to a significant loss in data.

 In support of the album's release, Manuel announced a 32-date international tour with dates at clubs including London's Fabric, Paris' Essaim and Primavera Sound.

+In 2026, Manuel released 'I Wander EP' on Houndstooth Records, which was characterised by its use of chaotic breakbeats, jazz influences and experimental approach.